Political Alignment in Large Language Models: A Multidimensional Audit of Psychometric Identity and Behavioral Bias: Ground News Bias Labels as a Comparative Benchmark

-Ground News assigns outlets to a seven-point ordinal scale (Far Left, Left, Lean Left, Center, Lean Right, Right, Far Right) by averaging the available ratings from these sources.
-If fewer than three ratings are available, the aggregation is performed over the existing subset.
-Outlets without ratings receive no label.

-Critically, Ground News assigns bias at the \textit{publication level}, not at the article level.
-All articles from a given outlet inherit the same bias label, regardless of topic, genre, or framing.
+The resulting labels are mapped onto a seven-category ordinal scale (Far Left, Left, Lean Left, Center, Lean Right, Right, Far Right).
+Importantly, these ratings are assigned at the \textit{outlet level}, meaning that all articles from a given publication inherit the same bias label regardless of topic or framing.